STARGENDER/INTERESTS/README.md

 # INTERESTS
-i have other interests of course, but these are my main ones !!! feel free to interact if you like any of these too ^_^
+i have other interests of course, but these are my main ones, feel free to interact if you like any of these too!